vl4br4/rdtsc-bench/README.md

 - **x86-64 only**: Requires TSC instruction support.
 - **Linux focused**: Uses Linux-specific functions for pinning threads and real-time scheduling.
 It may not compile on other systems.
-- **Not for complex scenarios**: Best suited for simple, single-threaded code snippets.

 ## References